 It’s not something you ever need to talk about.)

 * * *

-The thing is, Awkward-Situation Husband will never run for office because he is too busy being a devoted and excellent husband and father; so his political potential in this narrow respect is limited largely to his household and maybe his workplace, plus those occasional loud comments on the street that he likes to make, which I’m sure some people overhear, and either do or do not appreciate.
+The thing is, Awkward-Situation Husband will never run for office because he is too busy being a full-time husband and father; so his political potential is limited to his household and maybe his workplace, plus those occasional loud comments on the street that he likes to make, which I’m sure some people overhear, and either do or do not appreciate.

 There’s a trio of online bloggers/vloggers that comes to my mind, at this moment in time, as a pretty good example of the adjustment of political volume, in action.
 And I’ve found that going through them, one by one, actually turned out to be one of the smoothest ways to not only examine this in practice, but to make plenty of other much-needed points about political volume as well.
 So without further ado:

 Boggis, Bunce, and Bean / One short, one fat, one lean—